PrivateCaptcha/docs/content/docs/tutorials/security-recommendations.md

 {{% details title="What is the point of the `sitekey` argument" closed="true" %}}

-It an additional layer of verification.
+It is an additional layer of verification.
 For example, if you're using verification API incorrectly, an attacker can send you a solution for test puzzle.
 Verification will return `Success` field set to `true` (by design) and `Code` (error) set as `test-property`.
 If you would set the expected `sitekey`, it will eliminate this kind of errors.

 > NOTE: this kind of errors is already eliminated if you're using `OK()` methods and not checking `success`/`code` yourself